Applied Economics, MA

 Masters in Applied Economics

-The curriculum provides foundational courses in orthodox and heterodox economic theory.
+Unlike most programs, our MA curriculum provides foundational courses in orthodox and heterodox economic theory.
 The design of the program strongly emphasizes the set of skills necessary to do applied economic research.

 For Further Information: Download a factsheet and browse our web pages.
 If you have questions please contact Randy Albelda, Graduate Program Director at Randy.Albelda@umb.edu.
 For application materials visit Graduate Admissions website.